 What is the cost?

-EDIB work is a marathon vs. a sprint.
+Fairness, inclusion and belonging work is a marathon vs. a sprint.
 Your organization will get out of it what you invest in it.
-I hope that the workshop experience is a start to your orchestra’s longer term EDIB investment and effort and I would be happy to speak with you about how I might be able to serve as a guide and partner in that process.
+I hope that the learning session experience is a start to your orchestra’s longer term fairness, inclusion and belonging investment and effort and I would be happy to speak with you about how I might be able to serve as a guide and partner in that process.